michaeldayreads/reference/shell.md

 The `z` option indicates zip, the `v` option tells tar to be verbose.

 As suggested by `zv` the first token is a set of options that need not be preceeded by `-`, so:
 `tar czvf foo.tgz foo`
 is a more concise and more common form.

 Once created, you can examine the contents using:
 `tar --list --file=foo.tgz` OR `tar -tf foo.tgz`

 To extract:
 `tar --extract --file=foo.tgz` OR `tar xf foo.tgz`

 Be mindful of how the files you are archiving are being passed.
 If you include a path, that whole base path will be included in the tar, and present when you extract.

 To change into the correct directory to be able to avoid extra prefixing file path elements, use:
 `tar czv --directory=/bar/qux --file=foo.tgz foo` or `tar czvCf /bar/qux foo`

+> Note: `tar` expects the file paths to be absolute and will return an error when given a relative path.

+If we imagine our home directory is bar, and attempt to invoke:
+`tar czc --directory=/bar/qux --file=~/foo.tgz`

+We would get an error of:
+`tar: Failed to open '~/foo.tgz'`

+Rather we should use:
+`tar czc --directory=/bar/qux --file=/bar/foo.tgz`

 ## tee